mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/heart-disease.md

 ## Using SQL Statements to make predictions

 The next steps would be to query the model and predict the heart disease risk.
 Let’s imagine a patient.
 This patient’s age is 30, she has a cholesterol level of 177 mg/dl, with slope of the peak exercise ST segment as 2, and thal as 2.
-Add all of this information to the `WHERE` clause.
+Add all of this information to the `#!sql WHERE` clause.

 ```sql
 SELECT target AS prediction,